 ANNUAL AND SEMI-ANNUAL REPORTS.
-Additional information about the Trust's investments is available in the Trust's Annual and Semiannual reports to shareholders.
-In both reports, you will find a discussion of the market conditions and investment strategies that significantly affected the Trust's performance during the reporting period.
+Additional information about the Trust's investments is available in the Trust's Annual and Semi-annual reports to shareholders.
+In both reports, you will find key fund statistics and a brief discussion of the market conditions and investment strategies that significantly affected the Trust's performance during the reporting period.